2022–23 Northern Arizona Lumberjacks men's basketball team

 The 2022–23 Northern Arizona Lumberjacks men's basketball team represented Northern Arizona University in the 2022–23 NCAA Division I men's basketball season.
 The Lumberjacks were led by fourth-year head coach Shane Burcar, and played their home games at the Rolle Activity Center and Findlay Toyota Court in Flagstaff, Arizona as members of the Big Sky Conference.
-They finished the season 12–23, 5–13 in Big Sky play to finish in ninth place.
-They defeated Idaho, Eastern Washington, and Montana to advance to the championship game of the Big Sky tournament, their first appearance in the conference finals since 2007.
-There they lost to Montana State.
+They finished the season 9–22, 5–13 in Big Sky play, to finish in ninth place.
+They defeated Idaho, Eastern Washington and Montana to advance to the championship game of the Big Sky tournament, their first appearance in the conference finals since 2008.
+There they lost to Montana State, closing their season with a 12–23 record.